IDinsight/ask-a-question/docs/blog/posts/langfuse-support.md

 # Tracing your AAQ calls with Langfuse

-By integrating [Langfuse](https://langfuse.com/), a popular LLM observability tool with a generous fee tier, you can now track all LLM calls made via AAQ.
+By integrating [Langfuse](https://langfuse.com/), a popular LLM observability tool with a generous free tier, you can now track all LLM calls made via AAQ.

 <!-- more -->